 - Regular scheduled mentoring sessions both as a team and one to one

 - Weekly team meetings – Get to know the team and have your input

 - Comprehensive induction program to the organisation and ongoing PBS training and development

 - Internal career opportunities – Access to Industry leading coaching, mentoring and career development pathways

 - Online Pilates, free snacks and coffee and pet friendly hubs

 To be successful in this role, you will:

-- Be driven to see high impact outcomes in people’s lives
+- Have a drive to delivering high impact outcomes in children and families’ lives

 - Be able to obtain an NDIS Worker Screening Check & Working with Children’s Check